Nisserino/agile-dnd/readme.md

 <br> <br>
 __<h1>Overview</h1>__
 _Dungeon Run is a game where your goal is to have fun, and loot as many treasures as possible.
 Inside the treasures you can find gold.
-The gold you loot is what defines your highscore. <br> Be careful, there are enemies waiting for you along the way.
-You can fight the enemies and kill them, and sometimes you can run away from them. <br> Once you have found all the treasures in a  room, you get moved to another room._
+The gold you loot is what defines your highscore. <br> Be careful, there are enemies waiting for you along the way.<br> You can fight the enemies and kill them, or sometimes run away from them. <br> Once you have found all the treasures in a  room, you get moved to another room._

+__<h2>Mechanics:<h2>__
+The game is object-oriented.<br>
+_During the game experience there are 'hidden dices' that are being thrown in the background.
+This is what makes the experience of playing the game variate every time you play it.
+When you spawn, the exit door is randomly placed somewhere not too close to you.
+Spawning enemies, treasures are also random._

+<br><br>
+_**To play the game you need:**<br>_
+- 1 computer
+- 1 player
+- Have read the guide/manual
+- Know English
 <br><br>

 ## **_Guide - How to play_**